Golden Gate Park San Francisco stretches across almost half the width of the city, offering a plethora of attractions and natural treasures.

 Both the California Academy of Sciences and the de Young Museum have cafes with great fresh, local food.
 There a couple of places to eat at the California Academy of Sciences.

-Just to the south of this gem is the Inner Sunset neighborhood.
+Just to the south of the park is the Inner Sunset neighborhood.
 Here you will find several great restaurants and bars that are less than a block from the 9th Avenue park gate.

-Beach Chalet: On it's western side, you will find the popular Beach Chalet restaurant.
+On the park's western side, you will find the popular Beach Chalet restaurant.
 It's a right across the highway from the Pacific Ocean and offers both great food and beautiful views of the ocean.

 Taking public transportation is one of the most cost-effective ways to get to get here.
 From downtown San Francisco your three best options are:

-Rent a Car: One of the best ways to get to get here is by driving.
+One of the best ways to get to get here is by driving.
 You can rent a car for the day at car rental places in both Union Square and Fisherman's Wharf.
 This gives you the most flexibility and allows you to see the park attractions at your own pace.

 Before booking a car, read through my tips for renting a car in San Francisco.